fnparr/IndustryAccelerators-RemoteData/README.md

 <h3> Rationale </h3>
 The benefits of organizing  the sample data import steps in this way include:

-*  Typical environments will already have an existing enterprise data warehouse hosting their data outside of ICPD.
+*  Typical environments will already have an existing enterprise data warehouse hosting their data outside of Cloud Pak for Data (CP4D).
-*  Provisioning a Db2 Warehouse on Cloud in IBM Public Cloud is a low touch approach to providing access to ICPD IA sample data and metadata.
+*  Provisioning a Db2 Warehouse on Cloud in IBM Public Cloud is a low touch approach to providing access to Cloud Pak for Data Industry Accelerator (CP4D_IA) sample data and metadata.
-*  This approach creates a low touch path for ICP4D IA customer to introducde their own sample data and metadata and experiment with processing it using the ICP4D IA advanced analytical models.
+*  This approach creates a low touch path for a CP4D_IA user to introducde their own sample data and metadata and experiment with processing it using the CP4D_IA advanced analytical models.
 </p>

-<h2>  Prerequisites to execute this data load and ICP for Data import flow </h2>
+<h2>  Prerequisites to execute this data load and Cloud Pak for Data import flow </h2>
-To work with remote data sourcing for any of the ICP4D IA you will need:
+To work with remote data sourcing for any of the CP4D Industry Accelerators you will need:

- * An a user account with **admin** priviledge on a provisioned ICP4Data instance
+ * An a user account with **admin** priviledge on a provisioned CP4D instance
-     * Since you will be discvering and importing data assets from a remote source and making them visible in the ICPD catalog to all users of the ICPD instance **admin** priviledge is required.
+     * Since you will be discovering and importing data assets from a remote source and making them visible in the CP4D catalog to all users of the ICPD instance **admin** priviledge is required.
  * An account on IBM Public Cloud.
-     * This can be a free IBM Cloud if the ICP4D IA models are being used for tutorial purposes.
+     * This can be a free IBM Cloud account if the CP4D_IA models are being used for tutorial purposes.

- If you are only executing the advanced analytics examples for life Event prediction, Customer Customer Churn ad customer segmentation with local Add-on porvided csv sample input data, a **Data Scientist**  or **Data Engineer** role account on an ICPD instance is sufficient, since running the analytics locally makes no use of or updates to the ICP for Data catalog.
+ If you are only executing the advanced analytics examples for Customer Life Event prediction, Customer Churn and Customer Segmentation  Add-ons with locally provided csv sample training data (no data import operations), a **Data Scientist**  or **Data Engineer** role account on an ICPD instance is sufficient, since running the analytics locally makes no use of or updates to the CP4D catalog.

-<h2>  Overview of steps in the the data load and ICP for Data import process</h2>
+<h2>  Overview of steps in the data import into Cloud Pak for Data process</h2>
-The sequence of steps required to set up an example data warehouse, install data and then import it into the ICPD catalog can be summarized as follows:
+The sequence of steps required to set up an example data warehouse, install data and then import it into the CP4D catalog can be summarized as follows:

 Starting from an IBM Public Cloud account:
 1. Provision  Db2 Warehouse on Cloud.